severin-toldo/m151-cinema-booking-system/README.md

 ## 3) Setup Doctrine and Database

-This project can work with multiple SQL Servers (Master / Slave setup) or with a single Database.
+This project works with multiple SQL Servers, a (Master / Slave) Setup.
 The `doctrine.yaml` structure is predefined for a Master / Slave setup.

 **Please change the `config/packages/doctrine.yaml` to fit your needs / setup.**